w4nderlust/Rosemantic/README.md

 # Rosemantic
 Processing script for generating vector images that represent a flattening of the vectorial sum on an n-dimensional semantic space.

-I coded this script in order to generate the cover for my PhD thesis, inspired by "Fragments of a Hologram Rose" by William Gibson.
+I coded this script in order to generate the cover for my PhD thesis, inspired by [Fragments of a Hologram Rose](http://en.wikipedia.org/wiki/Fragments_of_a_Hologram_Rose) by [William Gibson](http://en.wikipedia.org/wiki/William_Gibson).

 ## How it works